jefflindholm/fluent-sql/README.md

 	var sql = query.getSql(decryptFunction, maskingFunction);

-Decrypt & Masking functions are just a function that takes 2 parameters, SqlColumn and boolean on weather or not to use a fully qualified column name (ie. table.col), you can do anything in these and return null or a SQL literal to insert for that column in the generated SQL
+Decrypt & Masking functions are just a function that takes 2 parameters, SqlColumn and boolean on weather or not to use a fully qualified column name (ie. table.col), you can do anything in these and return null or a SQL literal to insert for that column in the generated SQL.
+Both functions can be NULL

-sql returned is an object
+The sql returned is an object

-{
-	fetchSql - the actual sql statement to fetch the data countSql - a count(\*) with the same where statement hasEncrypted - boolean to say if the encrypted function ever returned something other than null values - object of the values you used in the query
+* fetchSql - the actual sql statement to fetch the data
+* countSql - a count(*) with the same where statement
+* hasEncrypted - boolean to say if the encrypted function ever returned something other than null
-}
+* values - object of the values you used in the query

 Look through the tests for more examples, the tests should have every possible option exercised